Graph Modeling

 T-UEBA: temporal heterogeneity

 In tactical security, graphs encode users, hosts, processes, and events over time.
-The objective is causal legibility under shift, not abstract embedding quality.
+The objective is causal legibility under shift: what changed, why confidence moved, and what evidence an analyst can inspect.

 • streaming graph updates